N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 5.md

   Tyler C: Getting everyone to meet and work together in a productive fashion.\
   Jeysen A: the whole team contributed to doing their portion on the report and began talking about the deliverable that will be due next
   week.\
+  Elian Z: Everyone gets together on time and gets work done in a timely manner.\

 3. Failures